Limits of Mappings: Limits of Mappings

-The construction of ${\rm FO}$-limits of rooted forests in \cite[Section 8]{NPOM2arxiv} only uses the assumption that the limit is acyclic and has a ``father'' mapping.
-Thus, it follows that we can apply it directly to residual limits of asymptotically acyclic mappings.
-For the connected components of the limit with a circuit of length $k$, the limit is obtained by a basic interpretation. \end{proof} \begin{remark} Note that the condition that a father mapping can be defined is essential.
-The construction in \cite{NPOM2arxiv} does not extend to the general case of convergent sequences of high-girth graphs. \end{remark}
+\begin{remark} Note that the condition that a father mapping can be defined is essential.
+The construction in \cite{modeling} does not extend to the general case of convergent sequences of high-girth graphs, although all the connected components of the limit are trees. \end{remark}